Proof That Google Has No True Googlebomb Algorithm

 Given the failure of their algorithm, we reported it.
 Google knows about this bomb, in detail.
 Its reaction calls into question Google's sincerity about providing "the highest quality" results for its user.

-Google does not seem to mind that users of its Search service receive a poorly written, inaccurate review of SBI! ("Site Build It!") (as publicly admitted by the author herself).
+Google does not seem to mind that users of its Search service receive a poorly written, inaccurate review of SBI! ("Solo Build It!") (as publicly admitted by the author herself).
 This leads to missed opportunities for those using Google to search, damaging Google's users who perform due diligence on SBI!.